atveit/SwiftStateMachine/README.markdown

 You can cause the state machine to log transitions (and other events):

     machine.logger = println

+You can access the states of a defintion via the 'states' property:

+    let unlockedState = machineDefinition.states["unlocked"]

+And you can access the transitions of that state via the 'transitions' property

+    let transition = unlockedState!.transitions["push"]

+You can set "action" closures on transitions that trigger when a transition is performed:

+    machineDefinition.states["unlocked"]!.transitions["coin"]!.action = { t in println("#### Stile already unlocked.
+Coin rejected.") }
+    machineDefinition.states["locked"]!.transitions["push"]!.action = { t in println("#### Stile locked.
+Try putting a coin in.") }

+You can set "entryAction" closures on states that fire when the state is entered.
+COnversely there are also "exitAction" closures that fire when the state is left:

+    machineDefinition.states["unlocked"]!.entryAction = { t in println("### Clunk!") }

+There are also "transitionGuard" closures on state that prevent transitions from occuring:

+    // TODO: Example forthcoming

 You can print all definitions like so: